Catechesis Service Requirements

 I saw under School/Sports that you can help after school in a middle school classroom, how do you do that?

 The student should ask one of his/her teachers if they can help out afterschool.
 The teachers at Lincoln and Emerson are used to the students needing service, so they have been accommodating.
+The district teachers have requested that we add that you must ask about service, not your parents.

 Can I do an activity more than once?